 You will upload your Attachments to Grants.gov using this form.
 This form accommodates up to fifteen attachments.
-Attachments must be in Portable Document Format (.pdf).
-Convert all non-PDF files (e.g., Word, Excel, images) to PDFs.
+Attachments must be in Portable Document Format (.pdf).Convert all non-PDF files (e.g., Word, Excel, images) to PDFs.
 If an attachment contains multiple documents, merge them into a single file.
 Occasionally, converting a document to PDF may alter its length.
-View all files after conversion to ensure that they are within the mandatory page limits, if applicable.
+Confirm that all attachments are within any mandatory page limits.
 Do not attach files that have been password-protected, encrypted, or digitally signed.
 You must remove all such security features before attaching your files.
 Failure to do so may result in your application being rejected.

 Do not attach portfolios containing multiple PDFs.
-Do not include any attachments beyond those listed in the Application Components Table.
+Do not include attachments apart from those listed in the application components table [link].